vibe-lab-gsd/zoneR/README.md

 - `FALSE`: The building is not allowed on the parcel

-- `MAYBE`: The building might be allowed in the parcel depending on conditions that are not yet possible to express in OZFS.
+- `MAYBE`: The building might be allowed on the parcel depending on conditions that are not yet possible to express in OZFS.

 ## Installation